Research Papers and Case Reports

 - 54 cases with lab results and hormone doses—adrenal exhaustion and low immunoglobulins are common problems among SARD dogs

-- Two studies presented at the 2007 Meeting of the American College of Veterinary Ophthalmologists: A retrospective study of three dogs; and a case study of a Brittany Spaniel.
+- Two studies presented at the 2007 Meeting of the American College of Veterinary Ophthalmologists:

 Additional case reports:

 - Case report #1 — Hormone replacement in a Jack Russell Terrier